I definitely have this thing with Floors!

 Oh!
 How I love these Greens

 The picture in the center is from the Godrej Campus in Vikhroli on a windy-rainy day.
-The drizzly weather made it me forget the actual work I had at the location and I began strolling around admiring how well the entire campus has been developed and maintained.
+The drizzly weather made it me forget the actual work I had at the campus and I began strolling around admiring how well the campus has been developed and maintained.
 The iconic Godrej Installations, small ponds, landscaping elements were absolutely on point.
 Couldn't stop admiring and couldn't control clicking my feet here!

 Passages?
 Neither Indoor Nor Outdoor!